NYC World's Fair in 1964

 Spheres to Dinosaurs

-I found old scrapbook photos.
-Even though they were blurry, they brought back giddy memories and made me crave a little fair time.
-But even if I'd found a fair enjoy, there would be no Unisphere or dinosaurs... no General Motors Futurama or Pieta.
+I found old scrapbook photos, taken by my sister.
+Even though these photos were blurry, they brought back giddy memories and made me crave a little fair time.
+Even if I'd found a fair to enjoy, there would have been no Unisphere, or dinosaurs... no General Motors Futurama, or Pieta.

 However, I knew there had been a big carousel at the World's Fair.
 If I couldn't make a trip to a fair for my final celebration, maybe a fancy carousel ride would do the trick!